iodide-project/iodide/readme.md

 # Using the notebook

-Three example notebooks are included under "saved notebooks" in the hamburger menu.
+Visit our examples repo at https://github.com/iodide-project/iodide-examples to see demo notebooks

-For now, work can be saved to local storage using the "Save Notebook <ctrl-s>" menu item, or exported to a json file with "Export Notebook <ctrl-e>" (for the time being, we advise periodically exporting any code you care about).
+For now, work can be saved to local storage using the "Save Notebook <ctrl-s>" menu item, or exported with "Export Notebook <ctrl-e>", which allows you to download your work as HTML file that will run anywhere (for the time being, we advise periodically exporting any code you care about).

 We've modeled much of the experience on Jupyter as our jumping-off point, with a few additions.
 Check out our milestones & issues to see the direction we're going.